LeeDillon/ProjectPortfolio/README.md

-* The URL of the deployed application: I have been unable to deploy with Netlify or GitHub pages
+* The URL of the deployed application: https://main--steady-mandazi-05d828.netlify.app/

 * The URL of the GitHub repository: https://github.com/LeeDillon/projectportfolio